veekaybee/veekaybee.github.io/_posts/2018-09-24-the-case-of-the-broken-lambda.md

 # The Case of the Broken Lambda

 The case was this.
-At a high level, I'd been ingesting gigabytes of log-type files of usage data per day in AWS.
+At a high level, I'd been ingesting gigabytes of usage data per day in AWS.
 Eventually, I wanted to use that data to build machine learning models in Spark and TensorFlow.
 The data, however, was not in the format I needed.
 It was coming in as Snappy-compressed JSON files.

 I, instead needed the data in Snappy-compressed Avro files.